Father Brown: Character

-Father Brown is a short, plain Roman Catholic priest, with shapeless clothes, a large umbrella, and an uncanny insight into human behaviour.
+Father Brown is a short, plain Catholic priest, with shapeless clothes, a large umbrella, and an uncanny insight into human behaviour.
 His unremarkable, seemingly naïve appearance hides an unexpectedly sharp intelligence and keen powers of observation.
 Brown uses his unimposing demeanour to his advantage when studying criminals, to whom he seems to pose no danger, making him a precursor, in some ways, to Agatha Christie's later detective character Miss Marple.
 His job as a priest allows him to blend into the background of a crime scene, as others can easily assume he is merely there on spiritual business.

 In early stories, Brown is said to be priest for the fictitious small parish of Cobhole in Essex (although it is never named as the actual location of any of them), but he relocates to London and travels to many other places, in England and abroad, during the course of the stories.
 Much of his background is never disclosed, including his age, family, and domestic arrangements.
 Even his first name is never made clear; in the story "The Eye of Apollo", he is described as "the Reverend J. Brown" (perhaps in tribute to John O'Connor), while in "The Sign of the Broken Sword", he is apparently named Paul.

 Brown's crimesolving method can be described as intuitive and psychological; his process is to reconstruct the perpetrator's methods and motives using imaginative empathy, combined with an encyclopaedic criminal knowledge he has picked up from parishioner confessions.
 While Brown's cases follow the "Fair Play" rules of classic detective fiction, the crime, once revealed, often turns out to be implausible in its practical details.
 A typical Father Brown story aims not so much to invent a believable criminological procedure as to propose a novel paradox with subtle moral and theological implications.

 The stories normally contain a rational explanation of who the murderer was and how Brown worked it out.
 He always emphasises rationality; some stories, such as "The Miracle of Moon Crescent", "The Oracle of the Dog", "The Blast of the Book" and "The Dagger with Wings", poke fun at initially sceptical characters who become convinced of a supernatural explanation for some strange occurrence, but Father Brown easily sees the perfectly ordinary, natural explanation.

 In fact, he seems to represent an ideal of a devout but considerably educated and "civilised" clergyman.
-That can be traced to the influence of Roman Catholic thought on Chesterton.
+That can be traced to the influence of Catholic thought on Chesterton.
 Father Brown is characteristically humble and is usually rather quiet, except to say something profound.
 Although he tends to handle crimes with a steady, realistic approach, he believes in the supernatural as the greatest reason of all.